Yerevan–Batumi Summer Express

 Braking Technology

-Pneumatic air brakes standard on all SCR and Georgian Railway rolling stock
+Pneumatic air brakes standard on all SCR and Georgian Railway rolling stock.
+Modern EP2D and Transmashholding carriages use electropneumatic braking with electronic anti-skid control.

 Route Engineering Challenges

-• Lori Gorge crossing in northern Armenia — deep river valley requiring multiple bridges and embankments
+• Lori Gorge crossing in northern Armenia — deep Debed River canyon requiring multiple bridges and embankments

-• Caucasus watershed crossing at elevation — mountain passes with significant gradient changes
+• Caucasus watershed crossing at elevation — Surami Pass (949 m) between Tbilisi and Kutaisi with significant gradient changes

 • Tbilisi junction transit requires routing through the city rail node as an intermediate stop

-• No direct Armenia–Turkey rail link (border closed); all international traffic routed via Georgia
+• No direct Armenia–Turkey rail link (border closed since 1993); all international traffic routed via Georgia

 Maximum Speed